o3de/community/guides/deprecation.md

    - Include why it's being removed and identify alternatives if customers depend on 'X' feature.
    - As part of the RFC determine a deprecation schedule.
-   - Add who (e.g. sig responsible) to contact.
+   - Add who (e.g. the sig responsible) to contact.

+   > **Note:** If consensus within a sig cannot be reached, then escalate the discussion to the Technical Steering Committee ([TSC](https://github.com/o3de/tsc)) for review.

 2. Add an announcement to the Discord Impactful Change or relevant sig channel (when publishing the RFC and when it is either approved or rejected).

     - Note: If you do not have permissions for this, please contact the sig your deprecation applies to and someone will post the impactful change announcement on your behalf.